Updated 20 days ago | GitHub

 The best prevention is to backup computer files regularly and to back them up to offline media.
 (The MSIL/Samas Ransomware deletes any backup files it finds.)
 This will not prevent a ransomware infection, but it will greatly minimize the damage.

 Ransomware is primarily delivered via drive-by downloads and phishing emails, so standard precautions against those is a good prevention against ransomware.
 Email spam filtering can prevent phishing emails from arriving and users should ignore or block email attachments from suspicious sources.
-Disable macros for email attachments, some are documents which, when opened, will ask the user to "Enable Editing".
+Disable macros for email attachments.
+Some are documents which, when opened, will ask the user to “Enable Editing”.

 Application whitelisting is a good way to block malware which is becoming increasingly popular.
 The only software which can run is software which has been granted explicit permission to run.